rsnodgrass/hassio-addons/virtual-ip2sl/README.md

 Ideas of what should be eventually implemented (but no plans by me to add):

+* should set_SERIAL changes be persisted across restarts or just always default to config
 * add support for RS485 connections
 * web UI console showing details about the config and each port (including metrics)
 * unit tests